- Education and Personal Development

 Extensive sport and fitness facilities are located throughout the city.
 Unisport operates exercise gyms on university campuses.
 There are also a number of commercial fitness centres throughout the cities.
 For lists of swimming halls, please refer to the cities of Helsinki, Espoo and Vantaa listings.

 The Finnish public library system is extensive, free and popular.
 It offers good multimedia resources for finding books, music, movies and even skis!
 Magazines and books are also available in English. (http://www.helmet.fi/en-US).
 There is also an extensive library net in Espoo.
 Also, in Arkadia International Bookstore (http://www.arkadiabookshop.fi/) you can by second hand books, as well as participate in discussions about books.

-Family members are entitled to the Finnish social security only if the employee works in Finland for at least 2 years.
-If an employee from an EU/EEA country works in Finland for less than 2 years, a family member will not be entitled to the Finnish social security, but has the right to medical care and some family benefits (more information, contact KELA or In To Finland).
+Family members are entitled to the Finnish social security only if the employee works in Finland for at least 1 year.
+If an employee from an EU/EEA country works in Finland for less than 1 year, a family member will not be entitled to a full Finnish social security, but has the right to medical care (in municipal health centers) and some family benefits (more information, contact KELA or In To Finland).

 Remember to bring the medical records of your children’s immunisation with you.
 You are strongly advised to obtain a good health insurance for your family members from your home country to cover at least the first year of your stay.
 Health insurance is recommended also for EU/EEA or Switzerland citizens since the European Health Insurance Card only covers necessary medical treatment in the public sector.